CharlieJT/Recipes/tests.md

 I checked that:

 - All images were loaded properly on all recipes.
-- It was showing the correct recipe along with all of the information coming through.
+- It was showing the correct recipe along with all the information coming through.
 - Each of the steps of the ingredients which were separated with a full stop & coming through as a list.
 - Each of the steps of the instructions which were separated with a full stop & coming as steps.
 - When the page is reloaded, the view count incremented by 1.